The European market potential for avocados

 United Kingdom: Important consumer but with increasing economic pressure

-The United Kingdom is among the largest markets for avocados, but with high standards and increasing price pressure.
-As a supplier you must be competitive and well organised at the same time.
+The United Kingdom (UK) is among the largest markets for avocados, but with high standards and increasing price pressure.
+As a supplier you must be competitive and well organised.

-Avocado companies consider the United Kingdom to be one of the main markets.
+Avocado companies consider the United Kingdom to be 1 of the main markets.
 Investments and product branding confirms this.
 California-based Mission Produce has announced plans to open a state-of-the-art ripening, packaging and forward distribution centre in the UK in 2023.
-Westfalia Fruit introduced the ‘gourmet’ GEM avocado through the British main retailer.
+Westfalia Fruit will invest more in the United Kingdom as the centre of excellence for avocado ripening.
+They also introduced the ‘gourmet’ GEM avocado through the British main retailer.

 - Find more opportunities for market entry in CBI’s report on Exporting fresh fruit and vegetables to the United Kingdom.